2i2c-org/infrastructure/docs/howto/support/build-image-remotely.md

    ```

    This establishes a port-forward from your local machine at port 9999 (or whatever `PORT` is) to the
-   jupter lab running inside the container inside the kubernetes pod on the remote cluster!
+   jupyter lab running inside the container inside the kubernetes pod on the remote cluster!

 5. *Now* Go to the URL you found in step (2), and it should give you a jupyter lab instance in the
    browser!
 RStudio, Linux Desktop, etc should also work if they are in the image.